clawoflight/2018S_CompilerConstruction/README.md

 ```
 ../test/integration
 ```
-In order dump the symbol tables, the flag --print-tac and the corresponding output may be specified. `-` for stdout is supported.
+In order dump the symbol tables, --print-symtab and the corresponding output may be specified. `-` for stdout is supported.
 The symbol tables will be printed as markdown table.
 ```
 ./mCc ackermann.mC --print-symtab st-out.md